Battle of Levounion: Significance

 Levounion was the single most decisive victory achieved by a Byzantine army for more than half a century.
 The battle marks a turning point in Byzantine history; the empire had reached the nadir of its fortunes in the last twenty years, and Levounion signalled to the world that now at last the empire was on the road to recovery.
 The Pechenegs had been utterly destroyed, and the empire's European possessions were now secure.
-Alexios had proved himself as the saviour of Byzantium in its hour of need, and a new spirit of hope began to arise in the war-weary Byzantines.
+Alexios had proven himself as the saviour of Byzantium in its hour of need, and a new spirit of hope began to arise in the war-weary Byzantines.

-In the years ahead, Byzantium would go on to stage a remarkable recovery under Alexios and his descendants, the Komnenoi.
+In the years ahead, Byzantium would go on to stage a steady recovery under Alexios and his descendants, the Komnenoi.
 Byzantine armies returned to Asia Minor, reconquering much of the lost territory there including the fertile coastal regions, along with many of the most important cities.
 With the restoration of firm central government, the empire became rich during the course of the next century, and Constantinople once more became the metropolis of the Christian world.
 Thus, the battle at Levounion in 1091 marked the beginning of a resurgence of Byzantine power and influence that would last for a hundred years, until the demise of the Komnenian dynasty at the close of the 12th century.